nexageapps/AI/README.md

 Hi!
 I'm a **Master of Artificial Intelligence (MAI)** student at the **University of Auckland**, and this is my open-source learning journey.
 I created this repository to document everything I'm learning and to help fellow students, researchers, and AI enthusiasts learn alongside me.

 **Why this repository exists:**
-- Learn AI concepts from scratch with a fellow student's perspective
+- 🎓 Learn AI concepts from scratch with a fellow student's perspective
-- Build a community of learners who support each other
+- 🤝 Build a community of learners who support each other
-- Share practical implementations, not just theory
+- 💻 Share practical implementations, not just theory
-- Make quality AI education accessible to everyone, everywhere
+- 🌍 Make quality AI education accessible to everyone, everywhere
-- Learn by doing - every concept comes with runnable code
+- 🚀 Learn by doing - every concept comes with runnable code
+- 📚 Complement your university coursework with hands-on practice

 **This is not just a tutorial - it's a learning companion.** Whether you're a master's student like me, a self-learner, or a professional looking to upskill, you're welcome to learn with me.

+### 🎯 For University of Auckland MAI Students
+This repository is specifically designed to complement your MAI coursework!
+Check out the **[MAI Student Guide](./MAI_STUDENT_GUIDE.md)** for:
+- Direct mapping to UoA courses (COMPSCI 713, 714, 761, 762, 703, COMPSYS 721, etc.)
+- Study strategies for each semester
+- Assignment preparation tips
+- Research project ideas aligned with your dissertation

+**Not a UoA student?** No worries!
+The content is valuable for any AI/ML learner.

 ## Mission